This is a personal review form 2017, your experience may vary.

 Although the apple orchards are the main attraction, there is also a small pumpkin patch where you can pick your own pumpkins.
 If you don’t want to pick, pumpkins are available to purchase at the farmhouse.

 Mmmmm, Donuts …

 You can’t leave the farm without trying their cider donuts (yes, plural on purpose – you can’t just eat one).
-They are coated with cinnamon and sugar, and are served piping hot in a paper bag.
-Bring cash, and plenty of it – although the donuts are only $1 each, $5.50 for 6 or $10 per dozen, you will want to stockpile these babies.
-Believe me, they are just as good microwaved.
+They are coated with cinnamon and sugar and are served piping hot in a paper bag.
+Bring cash, and plenty of it – although the donuts are only $1 each, $5.50 for six or $10 per dozen, you will want to stockpile these babies.
+Believe me; they are just as good microwaved.

 Word of warning: don’t delay your visit to the Donut Shack until the end of your trip.
-They have been known to run out early, and lines are typically long.
+They are known to run out early, and lines are typically long.
 But it’s worth the wait.

 The Elegant Farmer pies are a Thanksgiving staple in my house.
 We stockpile them during Harvest Fest, freeze them, and reheat them for the holidays.
 They are delicious.
-The pies are baked in paper bags, which seal in the juices from the fruit, while creating a crisp, sugary crust.
+The pies bake in paper bags, which seals in the juices from the fruit while creating a crisp, sugary crust.
 Try the baked caramel apple pie in a bag – it is the closest thing to heaven.

-The farmer’s market is also home to seasonal fruits and vegetables, apple cider, deli meat, fruity applesauces, cheeses, fresh salsa, gourmet popcorn, and a variety of bakery goods, including jumbo muffins and cookies.
+The farmer’s market is also home to seasonal fruits and vegetables, apple cider, deli meat, fruity applesauce, cheeses, fresh salsa, gourmet popcorn, and a variety of bakery goods, including jumbo muffins and cookies.

 Have you taken your family to The Elegant Farmer?
 Tell us about your experience in the comments section below.